Frequently Asked Questions

 - ISDEAA Title V- 25 § C.F.R.
 137.220

 A: The program requires Federal Appropriations.
 At this time, IHS CHAP activities are currently unfunded.
-IHS intention at this point, is to first develop the policy, but is continuing to work with Tribes through the budget consultation process.
+At this point, IHS intention is to first develop the policy, but is continuing to work with Tribes through the budget consultation process.

 A:The Community Health Aide Program (CHAP) and CHR Program have key differences.